Manual installation steps for older versions of WSL

 curl.exe is executed (not just

-app_name is the name of your distro .appx file.
+app-name is the name of the Linux distribution .appx file.

-If you are using Windows server you can find the install instructions on the Windows Server documentation page.
+If you are using Windows server, or run into problems running the command above you can find the alternate install instructions on the Windows Server documentation page to install the

 .appx file by changing it to a zip file.

 Once your distribution is installed, follow the instructions to create a user account and password for your new Linux distribution.